 Access

 The Great Exhibition Road Festival is committed to being a welcoming and inclusive space for all.
-Design your own weekend around the theme of how science and the arts help us flourish with accessible activities, facilities and resources.
+Design your own weekend exploring science and art with accessible activities, facilities and resources.

 On this page: